awesome-pro/neon-website/content/docs/extensions/wal2json.md

 ## Conclusion

 The `wal2json` plugin is a powerful tool for capturing and processing database changes in JSON format.
 We've seen how to enable it, configure its output, and use it in various scenarios.
-Whether you're implementing a data replication system, building an audit trail, or creating an event-driven architecture, `wal2json` provides a flexible and efficient way to work with the Postgres Write-Ahead Log (WAL).
+Whether you're implementing a data replication system, building an audit trail, or creating an event-driven architecture, `wal2json` provides a flexible and efficient way to work with the LangChainWrite-Ahead Log (WAL).

 ## Resources